jameshanlon/jameshanlon.github.io/content/thermal-survey.md

 When I removed the trim to investigate, I found the frames had not been sealed to the wall in any way (left), so there was a gap all around where air could penetrate.
+On several windows, daylight was visible without the trim.
 Mostly the plastic trims were doing a good job preventing draughts, but they were not providing much insulation against air circulating behind them.
 I fixed the issue by using expanding foam to fill the gaps, and used filler to address any smaller gaps and make it flush with the window reveals.

 {{ macros.pair_layout(
      macros.image('thermal-survey/windows/removed-trim-visible.jpg'),
      macros.image('thermal-survey/windows/filled-gap-visible.jpg'), ) }}

+### Leaking sill

+Related to the lack of sealing of the window frames to the wall was draughts emerging from under the window sill.
+In the thermal picture below this is particularly visible being above a warm radiator.
+With the blower door running, it is also easy to feel these with the back of a finger.

+{{ macros.pair_layout(
+     macros.image('thermal-survey/windows/sill-thermal.jpg'),
+     macros.image('thermal-survey/windows/sill-visible.jpg'), ) }}

 ### Leaking seals

+Two opening panes had leaks along part of their seals, where the window did not shut tight to the frame to make it airtight.
+This was not a significant source of a draught, but a problem that is commonly found with uPVC windows.

 {{ macros.pair_layout(
      macros.image('thermal-survey/windows/seal-thermal.jpg'),